-Just like your home’s architecture, there are hundreds of garage doors styles to choose from.
-Important factors to consider are dimension, insulation, colours and textures, and other features like windows or how the door opens.
+Just like your home’s architecture, there are hundreds of residential garage doors and commercial garage doors styles to choose from.
+Important factors to consider are dimension, insulation, colors and textures, and other features like windows or how the door opens.
 At Smart Doors, our highly trained consultants can help you choose the door that best fits your home.

 There are four primary garage doors styles to choose from: Carriage, Contemporary, Raised-Panel, and Traditional doors.